-With chopping enabled (Figure 25), a conversion cycle starts with a settling time of 43 MCLK cycles or 44 MCLK cycles (\sim 7 μs with a 6.144 MHz MCLK) to allow the circuits following the multiplexer to settle.
-The sigma-delta modulator then samples the analog signals and the digital filter processes the digital data stream.
-The sampling time depends on FW, i.e., on the channel conversion time register contents.
-After another settling of 42 MCLK cycles (\sim 6.8 μs), the sampling time is repeated with a reversed (chopped) analog input signal.
-Then, during the scaling time of 163 MCLK cycles (\sim 26.5 μs), the two results from the digital filter are averaged, scaled using the calibration registers, and written into the channel data register.
+With chopping enabled (Figure 25), a conversion cycle starts with a settling time of 43 MCLK cycles or 44 MCLK cycles (approximately 7 μs with a 6.144 MHz MCLK) to allow the circuits following the multiplexer to settle.
+The $\Sigma\text{-}\Delta$ modulator then samples the analog signals and the digital filter processes the digital data stream.
+The sampling time depends on FW, that is, on the channel conversion time register contents.
+After another settling of 42 MCLK cycles (approximately 6.8 μs), the sampling time is repeated with a reversed (chopped) analog input signal.
+Then, during the scaling time of 163 MCLK cycles (approximately 26.5 μs), the two results from the digital filter are averaged, scaled using the calibration registers, and written into the channel data register.

 With chopping disabled (Figure 26), there is only one sampling time preceded by a settling time of 43 MCLK cycles or 44 MCLK cycles and followed by a scaling time of 163 MCLK cycles.

-The $\overline{\text{RDY}}$ pin goes high during the scaling time, regardless of its previous state.
-The relevant RDY bit is set in the ADC status register and in the channel status register, and the $\overline{\text{RDY}}$ pin goes low when the channel data register is updated and the channel conversion cycle is finished.
-If in continuous conversion mode, the part will automatically continue with a conversion cycle on the next enabled channel.
+The RDY pin goes high during the scaling time, regardless of its previous state.
+The relevant RDY bit is set in the ADC status register and in the channel status register, and the RDY pin goes low when the channel data register is updated and the channel conversion cycle is finished.
+If in continuous conversion mode, the device will automatically continue with a conversion cycle on the next enabled channel.